-The keywords in KHNUM are classified according to hierarchical meaning according to the system of genetic semantics.
+The keywords in Design Semantics Database are classified according to hierarchical meaning according to the system of genetic semantics.
 Some keywords tend to be more abstract, or more complex in meaning than others.
-KHNUM contains three distinct levels.
+Design Semantics Database contains three distinct levels.

 Dimensional keywords are the most abstract terms in language and are close to logic signs such as indirect/direct, dark/light or open/closed.
 These words are the elementary markers of meaning and make synaesthetic translations possible.
 They appear always in opposite pairs of antonyms placed in the 3-dimensional matrix.

 F.e.
 ‘Hard’ is a characteristic of the TOP height dimension.
-As such, ‘hard’ applies on all the colours that are contained within this same dimension and direction namely on the colour codes black, red, brown and blue.
+As such, ‘hard’ applies on all the colours that are contained within this same dimension and direction, namely on the colour codes black (001), red (101), brown (100) and blue (000).

-The doubling of the three dimensional structure makes a further distinction between basic and adjective parameters.
+The doubling of the 3-dimensional structure makes a further distinction between basic and adjective parameters.

-In KHNUM this distinction is represented by axes on a black (basic) or white (adjective) background.
+In Design Semantics Database this distinction is represented by axes on a black (basic) or white (adjective) background.

-8-level keywords are devided between 8 basic clusters of meaning, represented by the 8 primary colours of the semantic space.
+8-level keywords are devided between 8 basic clusters of meaning, represented by the 8 primary colours from the semantic space.

 8-level and 64-level keywords are connected to each other through their dimensional relationships.

-CLUSTER: “Earth” with code 000 (BLUE) is connected to “ground” with the same code.
+CLUSTER: “Earth” with code BLUE (000) is connected to “ground” that has the same code.
 The meaning is clustered, sometimes even synonym, but not always in the strict sense.

-ANTONYM: “Stain” with code 001 (BLACK) is connected to “stainless” with code 110 (WHITE) as an antonym.
+ANTONYM: “Stain” with code BLACK (001) is connected as an antonym to “stainless” with code WHITE (110).
 The meaning is opposite.

-COMPARE: “Stain” with code 001 (BLACK) can be misunderstood by “impure” with code 010 (GREEN) in the sense of something that is adulterated.
+COMPARE: “Stain” with code BLACK (001) can be misunderstood by “impure” with code GREEN (010) in the sense of something that is adulterated.

-MOVING AXIS: “Ground” with code 000 (BLUE) is connected to “stain” with code 001 (BLACK).
+MOVING AXIS: “Ground” with code BLUE (000) is connected to “stain” with code BLACK (001).
 Only one dimension switches, in this example it is the breadth dimension that switches from 0 to 1.

-BUILDING BLOCK: Coming soon.
-An 8-level keyword can function as a building block with another 8-level keyword resulting in a 64-level keyword.
+BUILDING BLOCK: An 8-level keyword can function as a building block with another 8-level keyword resulting in a 64-level keyword.
 Under this section the 64-level keywords that contain the 8-level keyword are shown.
-For example the 8-level keywords ‘nature’ (code 010 GREEN) and ‘conserve’ (code 000 BLUE) form together a 64-level concept of ‘nature conservation’ (code 010:000 GREEN-on-BLUE).
+For example the 8-level keywords ‘nature’ with code GREEN (010) and ‘conserve’ with code BLUE (000) form together a 64-level concept of ‘nature conservation’ with code GREEN-on-BLUE (010:000).

 64-level keywords are formed by combining 8-level keywords, thus making them more complex in meaning, as shown in the previous example of ‘nature conservation’.
 Here you can find assembled words such as “doorway” (“door” and “way”), “crossroads” (“cross” and “road”) or “blue-green”, where the 8-level source is still clear.
 But also words such as “cooking”, “family”, “detective” etc. are 64-level.
 Here specific colour names can be searched such as “lilac”, “aquamarine”, “khaki”, “fuchsia” etc.